 Doctoral Field Experience

-All students are required to take a comprehensive examination, which consists of a written and oral portion.
-The comprehensive is normally taken after successful completion of most of the appropriate coursework, the research competencies, and minor, if applicable.
-Both the oral and written portions of the exam must be successfully completed before the student is allowed to begin work on the dissertation.
+All Higher Education Administration Ed.D. students are required to take a comprehensive examination, which consists of a written and oral portion.
+The comprehensive is normally taken after successful completion of required coursework, including the research competencies.
+For most students this is at the end of year 2 courework or beginning of year 3.
+Both the oral and written portions of the exam must be successfully completed.

 The majority of the program coursework is designed to develop the knowledge base necessary for effective and reflective leaders.
 In contrast, the purpose of the Ed.D dissertation - and the preparatory research coursework - is to develop the skills of practitioner scholars: asking good questions, collecting and analyzing appropriate data to answer those questions, and using this information to make sound, data-based recommendation for change.
 The Ed.D dissertation may focus on a problem of practice in a field or more locally at an instution and can involve a variety of methods including interviews, various quantitative methods, literature reviews, program evaluation activities, or case studies.